jamessessford/jamessessford.com/source/_posts/i-spent-this-year-as-a-ghost.md

 ## Open source

 I started contributing, or attempting to, open source software.
-I've written a couple of packages in Packagest and NPM and it's been quite exciting having some software out in the wild.
+I've written a couple of packages in Packagist and NPM and it's been quite exciting having some software out in the wild.

 I didn't get unbelievable download stats but that wasn't really the goal.
 I put something